Last modified: November 1st, 2023

 You have the right to delete your data if the following conditions are met:

-You can leave a Team at any time by opening to your Team tab under the Teams list, and pressing "Leave the Team".
+You can leave a Team at any time by opening to your Team tab under the Teams list, and pressing "Leave".

-You can cancel your Premium Plan at any time under the Plans.
+You can cancel your Non-Free plan at any time under the Plans.

 You can delete the data by deleting your account.
 Firstly you need to click on Settings and then "Delete account".
 When you delete your account the whole data that you provided before will be automatically deleted.
 The deletion of data means the anonymization of data allowing for the identification of the User.